 The mansion is the product and the client’s requirements are the scope.
 You received the product scope from the client.

 In order to build the mansion, you will create the project schedule, prepare the budget and hire employees.
 You will perform all the construction work and related processes such as health and safety and quality management.

-All the works and processes that you will perform to construct the mansion is the scope of the project.
+All the works and processes that you will perform to construct the mansion are the scope of the project.

 The Difference Between Project Scope and Product Scope